andrewscoolblogs/andrewscoolblogs.github.io/blogs/understanding-and-reducing-anxiety.md

 Some physical symptoms include: headache, tightness in chest, shortness of breath, chest pain, nausea, abdominal pain, lightheadedness, diziness, diarrhea, sweating.

 #### Causes of anxiety
+Anxiety is caused by negative thoughts.
+You are telling yourself that something bad is going to happen.
+Let's say you are on an airplane and you have a fear of flying.
+Now all of a sudden, there is some turbulence and you say "We are going to crash!"
+Your anxiety did not result from the turbulence.
+There were some other passengers in the plane that did not have anxiety about the turbulence (and some other passengers probably did!).
+Your anxiety resulted from your negative thought about the turbulence.

 #### Cognitive Distortions